 As long as your ASVAB is high enough, a recruiter should put you in a combat engineer slot.
 You will then go to boot camp, Marine Combat Training, and finally engineer school.

 Job outlook after the military: Engineers have one of the best job outlooks once phasing back into civilian life.
-Being trained in so many multifaceted areas opens the door for jobs in a wide range of fields: construction, FBI bomb squad, weapon manufacturing/testing, just to name a few.
+Being trained in so many multifaceted areas opens the door for jobs in a wide range of fields: construction, FBI bomb squad, and weapon manufacturing/testing, just to name a few.

 When coupling combat engineer experience with a college degree in an engineering field, you can frame yourself in a position to be highly sought after.